Planning a visit to Vatican City and wondering how to organize your day? This is one day in Vatican City itinerary you need!

 Entry fee: € 17. € 21 if purchased online, which is recommended.
 Click here to purchase tickets from the official Vatican website.
 On the last Sunday of each month, the museums are free from 9:00 am to 2:00 pm.
 But it will likely be packed.

-Pro Tips: Click here for all the rules for visiting the Vatican Museums.
+Pro Tips: Click here for all the rules for visiting the Vatican Museums, including the strict dress code.

 There are plenty of eateries around the Vatican.
-Try to avoid the restaurants with pushers handing out flyers.
+Try to avoid the restaurants with pushers standing outside handing out flyers.

 3. St. Peter’s Square